Indigenous peoples in Canada: Archaic period

 The North American climate stabilized by 8000 BCE (10,000 years ago); climatic conditions were very similar to today's.
 This led to widespread migration, cultivation and later a dramatic rise in population all over the Americas.
 Over the course of thousands of years, Indigenous peoples of the Americas domesticated, bred and cultivated a large array of plant species.
 These species now constitute 50–60% of all crops in cultivation worldwide.

 The vastness and variety of Canada's climates, ecology, vegetation, fauna, and landform separations have defined ancient peoples implicitly into cultural or linguistic divisions.
 Canada is surrounded north, east, and west with coastline and since the last ice age, Canada has consisted of distinct forest regions.
 Language contributes to the identity of a people by influencing social life ways and spiritual practices.
-Aboriginal religions developed from anthropomorphism and animism philosophies.
+Indigenous religions developed from anthropomorphism and animism philosophies.

 The placement of artifacts and materials within an Archaic burial site indicated social differentiation based upon status.
-There is a continuous record of occupation of S'ólh Téméxw by Aboriginal people dating from the early Holocene period, 10,000–9,000 years ago.
+There is a continuous record of occupation of S'ólh Téméxw by Indigenous people dating from the early Holocene period, 10,000–9,000 years ago.
 Archaeological sites at Stave Lake, Coquitlam Lake, Fort Langley and region uncovered early period artifacts.
 These early inhabitants were highly mobile hunter-gatherers, consisting of about 20 to 50 members of an extended family.
 The Na-Dene people occupied much of the land area of northwest and central North America starting around 8,000 BCE.
 They were the earliest ancestors of the Athabaskan-speaking peoples, including the Navajo and Apache.
 They had villages with large multi-family dwellings, used seasonally during the summer, from which they hunted, fished and gathered food supplies for the winter.
 The Wendat peoples settled into Southern Ontario along the Eramosa River around 8,000–7,000 BCE (10,000–9,000 years ago).
 They were concentrated between Lake Simcoe and Georgian Bay.
 Wendat hunted caribou to survive on the glacier-covered land.
 Many different First Nations cultures relied upon the buffalo starting by 6,000–5,000 BCE (8,000–7,000 years ago).
 They hunted buffalo by herding migrating buffalo off cliffs.
-Head-Smashed-In Buffalo Jump, near Lethbridge, Alberta, is a hunting grounds that was in use for about 5,000 years.
+Head-Smashed-In Buffalo Jump, near Fort Macleod, Alberta, is a hunting grounds that was in use for about 5,000 years.